Thyraz/energy-custom-graph/README.md

 - `fallback` Optional.
 Is used if the preferred interval returns no data.
 - Valid intervals: `"5minute"`, `"hour"`, `"day"`, `"week"`, `"month"`, `"raw"`, `"disabled"`.
 - Use `"raw"` to fetch recorder history states without aggregation.
 Use `"disabled"` to skip the request entirely and show a “choose a shorter period” message instead.
+- `compute_current_hour` (boolean) creates a live estimate for the ongoing hour by combining the most recent 5 minute statistics until Home Assistant publishes the official hourly aggregate.

+> **Heads up:** Enabling `compute_current_hour` issues an extra 5 minute statistics query every few minutes while the current hour is visible.
+This increases database load slightly, so only enable it when you need near real-time hourly numbers.

 Tip: use fine intervals only for short ranges to avoid excessive resource usage and loading times.